• Online Test Series

 In high spirits - Very happy.

-Kill two birds with one stone - To achieve two results with
+Kill two birds with one stone - To achieve two results with one effort.

 Let the cat out of the bag - Reveal a secret.

-Put the cart before the horse - Put or do things in the
+Put the cart before the horse - Put or do things in the wrong order.

 A hard nut to crack - A difficult problem.